jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

 - Create .env file from .env.example

 - Fill in variable values.
 GCP and Gemini on VertexAI use the same credentials, so make sure to set the env variables below to use LLM generative functions.
-- Reach out to TA, Ron or Simon for keys and credentials.

 ```bash
 GCP_PRIVATE_KEY_ID=<...>